sujatann/M2-EmbSys/Project/README.md

 Project on refrigerator.

 REPORT ON REFRIGERATOR :

-Module 2- Overview of embedded software, design,development processes and standards Submitted by: Sujata Naikar
+Module 2- Overview of embedded software, design,development processes and standards.

+Submitted by: Sujata Naikar
 PS:99007669